-Note: The 'User Position' can only be managed by a user with both the 'Organizational Administrator' and 'User Manager' permissions.
+Note: The 'User Position' can only be managed by a user with both the 'Organizational Administrator' role.

 The user position often seen in the program as 'Position with 'Organization Name' should be set when a new user is added but can be updated later.
 It is important to understand that the user position has nothing to do with the user's job title.
 For example, a person working for the organization in an administrative function might be called an administrator, or even have administrator in their job title or responsibilities.
 This however has nothing to do with what their user position is within the BoardBook program.
-In the BoardBook program, a user with the 'Administrator' user position is someone who administrates the program and can make such important changes as adding or managing meeting locations and literally changing the organization name on the account and has access to ALL documents.
+In the BoardBook program, a user with the 'Administrator' user position is someone who administrates the program and can make such important changes as adding or managing meeting locations, literally changing the organization name on the account, adding and removing users, and will have access to ALL documents and attachments.